-- The goal is to never wake the DBA up.
+- The goal is never to wake-up the DBA.

 - Do not alert on anything that is not actionable.

 - Non-DBA alerts should not come to DBAs (same as #1, just in different words).
-You need some of these points, because you want to create a written policies document.
-So, when some whacko manager tries to point a bunch of cisco alerts at DBAs thinking everyone should know, you can point to the policy and say “Nope, no way, my friend”.
+You need some of these points, because you want to create a written policy document.
+So, when some whacko manager tries to point a bunch of cisco alerts at DBAs, thinking everyone should know, you can point to the policy and say “Nope, no way, my friend”.

-- Each alert that triggers during non-business hours needs to be addressed the next day.
-Main question we are trying to answer: what can be done so this never happens again?
-Can we add some code that will self-heal the issue?
-If not, can we write a Standard Operating Procedure so 24×7 level 1 support can deal with this and DBAs won’t have to be woken up?
+- Each alert triggering during non-business hours needs to be addressed the next day.
+The main question we are trying to answer: what can be done so this never happens again?
+Can we add some code to self-heal the issue?
+If not, can we write a Standard Operating Procedure so 24×7 level 1 support can deal with this, and DBAs won’t have to be woken up?
 (I have declared war on waking up DBAs!)

 - You will need an SQL Server list, first.
 My list contains a bunch of columns.
 But the most important pieces of data are server names.
 The second most important item is how important the server is.
 In smaller environments (under 20-50 servers), DBAs tend to keep server lists in their heads.
 With larger environments, you need to have a written list.
 I build server lists regardless of how many servers there are.
 Just do the same.

 - Alert messages should be as succinct as possible.
 They need to be worded correctly, so there is no question about what happened and how to fix it.
-Every second matters.
+Every second matter.
 Each character matters (yes, each character).
 Why?
 Because when the issue is critical, I can’t waste time.
 At 4 AM, I want to read less, not more.
-And I want to be able to tell from the subject line how critical the issue is and if I should be getting up and looking for my cold slippers.
-If I must interrupt someone’s dinner, I want to be as short as possible and communicate the problem quickly.
+And I want to be able to tell from the subject line how critical the issue is, and if I should be getting up and looking for my slippers.
+If I must interrupt someone’s dinner, I want to be as brief as possible and communicate the problem quickly.

 - Each alert should become a ticket.
 I hate documentation just like you do.
 However, this time, I can use that for doing good.
 Often, it’s hard to see a forest because I am looking at a tree from 5 inches away.
-When I know that a reoccurring problem takes X hours per week to fix, it becomes easier to say to my manager, “This month we wasted 18 hours on DBA time on this and 314 hours this year.
-Therefore, dedicating a few days of DBA’s time to write a kickass PowerShell script is worth the investment”.
+When I know a reoccurring problem takes X hours per week to fix, it becomes easier to say to my manager, “This month we wasted 18 hours of DBA time on this, and 314 hours this year.
+Therefore, dedicating a few days of DBA time to write a kickass PowerShell script is worth the investment”.